 2. You can create a new bot or modify an existing bot.
 For more details, see Create your first bot.

-6. Select the Teams site check box to connect to a SharePoint teams site.
-By enabling the Teams site checkbox, you can connect to team based managed paths of SharePoint and perform operations.
+By enabling the Teams site checkbox, you can connect to team-based managed paths of SharePoint and perform operations.

 Note:

 A managed path is a location within a SharePoint web application in which you can have site collections.
 Managed paths allow you to specify a path users will use to access your site contents.
-By default, SharePoint Online provides two managed paths:
+By default, SharePoint Online version provides two managed paths:

 • sites: This managed path is used for creating site collections, and the URLs for site collections created using this path follow this format: https://<yourdomain>.sharepoint.com/sites/<sitename>.